WeblateOrg/weblate/docs/management.rst

 .. django-admin:: cleanuptrans

-Cleanups orphnaed checks and translation suggestions.
+Cleanups orphaned checks and translation suggestions.

 createadmin
 -----------

 .. django-admin:: createadmin

-Creates admin account with pasword admin.
+Creates ``admin`` account with password ``admin``.

 import_project <project> <gitrepo> <branch> <filemask>
 ------------------------------------------------------

 .. django-admin:: import_project

-Batch imports subprojects into project based on filemask.
+Batch imports subprojects into project based on file mask.

 `<project>` names an existing project, into which the subprojects should be imported.

 The `<gitrepo>` defines URL of Git repository to use, and `<branch>` the git branch.
-To import additional translation subprojects, from an existing weblate subproject, use a `weblate://<project>/<subproject>` URL for the `<gitrepo>`.
+To import additional translation subprojects, from an existing Weblate subproject, use a `weblate://<project>/<subproject>` URL for the `<gitrepo>`.

 The repository is searched for directories matching a double wildcard